curl/curl/docs/libcurl/opts/CURLOPT_DOH_SSL_VERIFYHOST.md

 # DESCRIPTION

-Pass a long set to 2L as asking curl to *verify* the DoH (DNS-over-HTTPS) server's certificate name fields against the host name.
+Pass a long set to 2L as asking curl to *verify* the DoH (DNS-over-HTTPS) server's certificate name fields against the hostname.

 This option is the DoH equivalent of CURLOPT_SSL_VERIFYHOST(3) and only affects requests to the DoH server.